 Microgynon 30 Contraceptive Pill Online

-Microgynon is a popular and effective contraceptive pill.
-It is a combined oral contraceptive pill.
-This works in the same way as Rigevidon and Logynon.
-The active ingredients are Levonorgestrel and Ethinylestradiol.
+Microgynon is a popular and effective contraceptive pill that contains the two ingredients Levonorgestrel and Ethinylestradiol.
+It’s known as a combined oral contraceptive pill because it contains oestrogen and progestogen.
+It works in the same way as Rigevidon and Logynon.

 How does Microgynon work?